Green Beans – SOLD OUT FOR 2020

 Green Bean season begins in July and will be available through the first frost, which is usually early October.
 At Stade’s we plant green beans every week in the spring and summer.
 Green beans grow very well in the climate and soils of Northeastern Illinois making them one of our favorite crops.

-Note: There is a $3 minimum U-PICK purchase per person required to enter the pick-your-own patch.
+Note: There is a $5 minimum purchase per person required to enter the Pick-Your-Own area.
 You must pick using the containers that we provide.

 How to Pick Green Beans